United States Distribution Transformer Market Size and Share

 Distribution transformers are devices that step down the voltage at substations to deliver electricity to customers.
 Distribution transformers provide the final voltage transformation in the electrical grid.

-The distribution transformers market is segmented by power rating, type, phase, and mounting type.
-By power rating, is segmented into small, medium, and large.
-By type is segmented into oil-filled and dry-type.
-By type of mounting is segmented into pole-mounted and pad-mounted.
+The distribution transformers market is segmented by power rating, cooling type, phase, and end-user.
+By power rating, the market is segmented into small, medium, and large.
+By cooling type, the market is segmented into air-cooled and oil-cooled.
+By phase, the market is segmented into single-phase and three-phase.
+By end-user, the market is divided into power utilities, industrial, commercial, and residential.
 The market sizing and forecasts have been done for each segment based on revenue (USD).

 By Power Rating